International Student Services

 The University of Hartford requires all undergraduate and graduate full- and part-time international students on an F-1 or J-1 student/exchange visitor visa to be enrolled in an accident and sickness insurance program.

 The University has partnered with Arthur J. Gallagher Co. and the AETNA insurance company to provide insurance coverage to our students.
+You can view the 20/21 benefits brochure and coverage breakdown.

 All international students and scholars will be automatically enrolled in the University's health insurance plan at the time of course registration.
 The charge for coverage will appear on your University billing.
 Students may "waive out" (see Waiver Policy below) of the University policy if they are covered by another policy that meets or exceeds University and federal requirements for medical insurance coverage.